Table of Contents

 - Regularly consult the official documentation for updates and advanced usage techniques.

-Error Handling in PHP SDK
+Error Handling in the PHP Currency API SDK

 Effective error handling ensures your application remains resilient and provides meaningful feedback to users: